oofnikj/jenkins-easy/README.md

 # Easy Jenkins

-### A 100% declarative approach to deploying Jenkins on Kubernetes
+A 100% declarative approach to deploying Jenkins on Kubernetes, including plugins, jobs definitions, and user authentication.

 Read more: [badgateway.qc.to/deploy-jenkins-the-easy-way](https://badgateway.qc.to/deploy-jenkins-the-easy-way)